Renewed fighting, refugees in south of Sudan

-JUBA Seventeen people were killed in fighting between Sudan's army and rebels aligned to South Sudan in a Sudanese state on the border with the newly independent south, the official news agency SUNA said Saturday.
+JUBA Seventeen people have been killed in fighting between Sudan's army and rebels aligned to South Sudan in a Sudanese state on the border with the newly independent south, the official news agency SUNA said Saturday.

-Analysts say Sudan's government in Khartoum is trying to strike against the rebels in South Kordofan and Blue Nile states before they become a serious political and military threat.
-The fighting risks drawing South Sudan into a proxy war.
+Analysts say Sudan's government in Khartoum is trying to strike against the rebels in South Kordofan and Blue Nile states before they become a serious political and military threat, and risks drawing South Sudan into a proxy war.

-The Sudanese government has accused the south's dominant Sudan People's Liberation Movement (SPLM) of being behind the violence in Blue Nile and South Kordofan.
-The SPLM-North, the movement's branch in Sudan, has blamed Khartoum.

-Ali Abdel-Latif, an SPLM-North official, told Reuters that Khartoum security officials informed the group the government was banning its activities in Sudan.
-"They asked us not to practice any political work in the name of the SPLM," he said.

 SUNA said 17 people were killed and 14 wounded in the fighting in South Kordofan, but gave no further details.